TrashUwU/PokeAssistant/README.md

 | **🏹 Poké Hunt**   | The bot will ping the owner if a given Pokémon Spawns.  `Quick Find` feature should be enabled for better performance.   | From https://replit.com/repls, open your bot Repl, go to `Secrets (Environment Variables)` create a Secret with Key `HUNT` and Value will be a Pokémon name.
 Owner will get pinged if that Pokémon spawns, useful for Shiny Hunt.
 Click `Save`.
 Wait for it to restart after 30 minutes  |
 | **💪 Mass Ping**   | Made for Mass Shiny Hunt Tag.
 People who have `Sh POKEMONNAME` in server-nickname will get pinged if any `POKEMONNAME` spawns.  `Quick Find` feature should be enabled for better performance.   | From https://replit.com/repls, open your bot Repl, go to `Secrets (Environment Variables)` create a Secret with Key `PING` and Value will be `True`.
 Click `Save`.
 Wait for it to restart after 30 minutes  |

-## Troubleshooting
-#### Bot is not coming offline, no web tab
-Make sure Secrets in Environment Variables are correct!
-The Key `CHANNEL` must be Uppercase.
-Ex. `CHANNEL`.
-#### Bot is not coming online, web says `I am alive`
-Make sure the Bot Token provided in Environment Variables is correct.
-Enivronment Variables Key name must be Uppercase.
-Ex. `TOKEN`.
-#### Bot is stuck at `Predicting Pokémon...`
-Restart your REPL.
-Press stop button in the REPL (Run button becomes stop button if REPL is running).
-Now Press Run.
-#### Bot works perfectly but goes offline if REPL tab from browser is closed
-Read/Watch the Uptimerobot Part of Guide Carefully.

 ## Questions
 ### Why is the source code messed up?
 It's encrypted/obfuscated.
 I don't want Pokétwo mods to read and patch against it and also don't want other coders to make an auto-catcher with the help of PokeAssistant.
 But you can run it without problem!